 I do not consider myself a trendy dresser.
 I consider myself to find cute clothes for cheap.
-A few years ago I discovered online thrift stores.
-I was thrilled, but I still am the type of girl who wants to try it on make sure it fits and really think twice before I buy something.
+A few years ago, I discovered online thrift stores.
+I was thrilled, but I still am the type of girl who wants to try it on, make sure it fits and think twice before I buy something.

 I didn’t really get that with buying shirts online.
-Sure I’m more comfortable grabbing these popular clothing deals I shared from Amazon, but I’m a prime member.
-Being a member and knowing I can send stuff back had a mental shift for me.
+I’m more comfortable grabbing these popular clothing deals I shared from Amazon, but I’m a Prime member.
+So being a member and knowing I can send stuff back had a mental shift for me.

 All that changed when I decided to give Thredup a try.